L&D employees using an LMS integration

 Building and maintaining trust is a crucial but challenging task for new managers.

 Gallup's research shows that 70% of the variance in team engagement is attributable to the manager's actions.
-New managers must establish credibility, show empathy, and provide consistent support to build trust with their teams.
+Training new managers to build credibility, show empathy, and provide consistent support is key to building a strong team culture.
 This involves transparent communication, fair treatment, and being approachable and responsive to team members' needs.

-The role of a manager comes with a lot of responsibility, so it is crucial to have a comprehensive new manager training program in place.
-Not only do managers need to be able to carry out their duties effectively, but they also need to be able to develop and lead their team members.
+The role of a manager comes with a lot of responsibility, so a new manager training program is essential.
+Not only do managers need to be able to carry out their duties, they also need to be able to develop and lead their team members.

 1. Appreciate them with small gifts